 So, with that in mind, I’d like to share what (I’m guessing) no insurance company has ever shared before: Some of the most interesting stats we gathered during our first 48 hours on air!

-Before looking at the data, please keep in mind that:
+Before looking at the data, please keep in mind:

 1. The numbers you’ll see are only from the first 48 hours

-2. We’re not a dating app, a social network or a game.
-There’s no network effect at play here (yet).
+2. We’re not a dating app, a social network or a game so there’s no network effect at play here (yet)

 Now that I lowered your expectations, I‘m more comfortable diving into the numbers.

 Lemonade was the first insurance company on the planet to launch on Product Hunt.
 The PH launch by itself was a message to our users and the industry:

 PH proved to be a great source of traffic, with an almost equal amount of Californians and NY’ers.
 Since we only offer our insurance in NY State, a significant portion of the traffic that hit us couldn’t convert.
 That put some pressure on our conversion rates, but regardless, the positive noise coming from California was tremendous, resulting in tons of comments, tweets, and shares.